 - Reached the root folder via (SFTP) Secure File Transfer Protocol.

-- Find Plugins folder in your WordPress-website/wp-content/under WP-content.
+- Find the Plugins folder in your WordPress website/wp-content/under WP-content.

 - Change the name of the plugin.